 Convection heaters have a unique design and are used to warm the air in a room, not people.
 They produce hot air that rises to the ceiling, and this causes the cooler air to fall to the floor, causing a circulation of the air in the room.
 These heaters are either baseboard heaters or water- or oil-filled heaters.
 The water- and oil-filled heaters are the most efficient by far and are generally warm to the touch.

 Radiant heaters are used to heat people and objects in a room, not the ar specifically.
-These heaters provide warmth to someone sitting in front of it and do it in a timely manner.
-If you're wanting heat very quickly, this is the right choice for a heater.
+These heaters provide warmth to someone sitting in front of it and do it promptly.
+If you want heat very quickly, this is the right choice for a heater.
 However, be aware that there are certain dangers associated with radiant heaters.
 They can burn people and animals and are always a fire threat when put too close to flammable or combustible materials.

 Combination heaters provide the best of both of these heaters.
 They use a fan to help distribute heat throughout the home but are not as efficient as the other heaters.
 They are a good choice for most anywhere in your home.

 Electric space heaters produce 1 unit of heat for every 1 unit of electricity.
 To help you understand the efficiency of those figures, that means the heaters are 100% energy efficient.
 Geothermal heat pumps offer 3 units of heat for 1 unit of electricity.
 That translates into a 300% efficiency.